-The Vermont Life List (VLL) is aimed at being a comprehensive catalogue of all known species of organisms found in Vermont.
-Like all science, VLL is a work in progress.
+The Vermont Checklist of Species (VTspecies) is aimed at being a comprehensive catalogue of all known species of organisms found in Vermont.
+Like all science, VTspecies is a work in progress.
 Many taxonomic groups remain deficient, and users will notice that many species are still missing from the database.
-Your contributions and feedback are essential to further improve the quality and taxonomic coverage of the VLL database.
+Your contributions and feedback are essential to further improve the quality and taxonomic coverage of the VTspecies database.

-The VLL database uses a set of generally accepted references, augmented by recent scientific literature and expert opinion, to establish a standard scientific name for every species and their hierarchical classification.
-Generally, VLL follows the Integrated Taxonomic Information System (ITIS) for authoritative taxonomic information on plants, animals, and fungi of North America.
+The VTspecies database uses a set of generally accepted references, augmented by recent scientific literature and expert opinion, to establish a standard scientific name for every species and their hierarchical classification.
+Generally, VTspecies follows the Integrated Taxonomic Information System (ITIS) for authoritative taxonomic information on plants, animals, and fungi of North America.
 Other sources of information used are listed.